kota7/pypacktest/docs/index.md

     print("Hello!")
 ```

-So, `greeting` module has only one function called `say_hello`, which prints message "Hello!" on the console.
+So, `greeting` module has only one function named `say_hello`, which prints a message "Hello!" on the console.

-Finally, leave `__init__.py` file empty.
+Finally, `__init__.py` file is an empty text file.

-Okay, now we are ready to install this package to the python.
+Okay, now we are ready to install this package to python.
 At the `testpack/` folder, run the following command:

 ```{bash}
 $ pip install -U .
 ```

-`.` indicates that the current folder is the package to install.
+`.` indicates that the package to install is located at the current folder.
 You can also move one folder up and run `pip install -U ./pypacktest`.

 The option `-U` forces to upgrade the package, whether or not you already have the latest version.
-This is useful for our experiments since we make slight changes in our source code and folders and see differences resulted from them.
+This is useful for our experiments since we make slight changes in our source code and see differences resulted from them.
 If we omit `-U` option, then `pip` will skip installation saying "Requirement already satisfied".

-If the above command runs successfully, then `testpack` should already installed in python.
+If the above command runs successfully, then `testpack` should already be installed in python.
 To confirm this, run:

 ```{bash}
 $ pip list --format columns